nostoc/sanitizor/fixer/README.md

 See `FIXER_COST_ESTIMATION.md` for detailed cost analysis.

-## 🔧 Advanced Configuration
+## Advanced Configuration

 ### Custom Iteration Limits

-Adjust the maximum number of fixing iterations:
+You can adjust the maximum number of fixing iterations to accommodate more complex projects:
 ```toml
 [fixer.fixer]
 maxIterations=15  # Increase for complex projects